Code-Institute-Submissions/Hangman-26/README.md

 <img src="readme-assets/images/final-rules.png" width="600px" height="400">
 </p>

-- Difficulty Level - by selecting number one from the main menu user can also select the diffculty level and start the game
+- Difficulty Level - by selecting number one from the main menu user can also select the difficulty level and start the game
 <p align="center">
 <img src="readme-assets/images/final-difficulty-level.png" width="600px" height="400">
 </p>

-- Game - the game will start by slectig the game difficulty.
+- Game - the game will start by selecting the game difficulty.
 Random word will be selected from a list of selected words
 <p align="center">
 <img src="readme-assets/images/final-game.png" width="400px" height="400">
 </p>